arpitbbhayani/articles/blogs/rule-30.md

 ![Cellular Automata](https://user-images.githubusercontent.com/4745789/74360178-9bcfe300-4dea-11ea-8c87-91005e89c881.png)

-In the above Cellular Automaton each cell has 2 finite states `0` (shown in red), `1` (shown in black).
-Each cell transitions into next generation by XORing the state values of its 8 neighbors.
-The first generation (initial state) of the grid is alloted at random and the state transitions, of entire grid, is as below
+In the above Cellular Automaton, each cell has 2 finite states `0` (shown in red), `1` (shown in black).
+Each cell transitions into the next generation by XORing the state values of its 8 neighbors.
+The first generation (initial state) of the grid is allocated at random and the state transitions, of the entire grid, is as below

 ![Cellular Automata Demo](https://media.giphy.com/media/J27aUn6QIWZFnVWzEB/giphy.gif)

 Cellular Automata was originally conceptualized in the 1940s by [Stanislaw Ulam](https://en.wikipedia.org/wiki/Stanislaw_Ulam) and [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann); it finds its application in computer science, mathematics, physics, complexity science, theoretical biology and microstructure modeling.
 In the 1980s, [Stephen Wolfram](https://en.wikipedia.org/wiki/Stephen_Wolfram) did a systematic study of one-dimensional cellular automata (also called elementary cellular automata) on which Rule 30 is based.

 # Rule 30
 Rule 30 is an elementary (one-dimensional) cellular automaton where each cell has two possible states `0` (shown in red) and `1` (shown in black).
-Neighbourhood of a cell is its two immediate neighbours, one on its left and other on right.
-The next state (generation) of the cell depends on its current state and the state of its neighbours; the transition rules are as illustrated below
+The neighborhood of a cell is its two immediate neighbors, one on its left and other on right.
+The next state (generation) of the cell depends on its current state and the state of its neighbors; the transition rules are as illustrated below

 ![Rule 30](https://user-images.githubusercontent.com/4745789/74396927-78805480-4e39-11ea-8349-b6774d05a600.png)

-Above transition rules could be simplified as `left XOR (central OR right)`.
+The above transition rules could be simplified as `left XOR (central OR right)`.

-We visualize Rule 30 in a 2 dimensional grid where each row represents one generation (state).
-Next generation (state) of the cells is computed and populated in the row below.
+We visualize Rule 30 in a 2-dimensional grid where each row represents one generation (state).
+The next generation (state) of the cells is computed and populated in the row below.
 Each row contains a finite number of cells which "wraps around" at the end.

 ![Rule 30 in action](https://media.giphy.com/media/d9YuURGwsOD8qVt8uE/giphy.gif)